 Why Drive Electric?

-Typically, driving an electric vehicle costs about half as much as a conventional car.
+Typically, driving an electric vehicle costs about half as much as a conventional car for the lifetime of the vehicle.
 PlugIn America (2020) averages that charging your EV is equivalent to filling up for $1 per gallon of gasoline, or like driving a vehicle that gets over 130 miles per gallon (AFDC, 2019).
 Although initial purchasing costs of electric cars tend to run higher than their conventional counterparts, these prices can be offset by fuel savings, federal tax credit, and state and utility incentives.
 Use a cost calculator to compare annual costs associated with your current vehicle versus going electric.

 Spark plugs, transmissions, timing belts, oil filters… the list goes on.
 Internal combustion engines have many moving parts that require expensive and continuous upkeep.
 Can you imagine never having to get an oil change again?
 The battery, motor, and other parts of the electrical system requires little to no maintenance, and brake systems have an extended life thanks to regenerative braking.
 The advanced batteries are designed to last the lifetime of the vehicle and can even be recycled after they wear out.